mixerapi/hal-view/README.md

 If the Actor and Film entities were implementing `MixerApi\HalView\HalResourceInterface` then the example above would include the `_links` property for each serialized entity.

-And thats it, try it out for yourself:
+Try it out for yourself:

 ```bash
 # json